 How long should I take a laxative for?

 This depends on what type of constipation you have.
 Most people only need to take a laxative for a short time, to get over a bout of constipation.
 Once the constipation eases, you can normally stop the laxative.
-Some people get into the habit of taking a laxative each day 'to keep the bowels regular' or to prevent constipation.
+Some people get into the habit of taking a laxative each day long-term 'to keep the bowels regular' or help in preventing constipation.
 This is not advised, especially for laxatives which are not bulk-forming.

 It is not possible to list all the possible side-effects of each laxative in this leaflet.
 However, as with all medicines, there are a number of side-effects that have been reported with each of the different laxatives.
 If you want more information specific to your laxative then you should read the information leaflet that comes with the medicine.

 Laxatives very rarely cause serious side-effects.
-Common side-effects include wind (flatulence), cramps, diarrhoea, feeling sick, and bloating.
+Common side-effects include wind (flatulence), cramps, diarrhoea, feeling sick (nausea), and bloating.
 Most of the side-effects can be avoided or reduced by starting off on a low dose and increasing the dose of oral laxatives gradually.

 These medicines sometimes react with other medicines that you may take.
 So, make sure your doctor knows of any other medicines that you are taking, including ones that you have bought over the counter.
 See the leaflet that comes with your particular brand for a full list of possible side-effects and cautions.